Lighting

 - Select mode + Delete/Backspace key — deletes selected control points.

-- Delete tool + click a control point — deletes that one.
+- Remove tool + click a control point — deletes that one.

 Endpoints can't be deleted.
 Move them instead.